 March 21 is the International Day for the Elimination of Racial Discrimination

-Each year on March 21, the Ontario Nurses’ Association (ONA) joins with individuals, labour unions and other organizations around the world to recognize the International Day for the Elimination of Racial Discrimination.
+Each year on March 21, we join with unions, human rights activists and organizations worldwide to recognize the International Day for the Elimination of Racial Discrimination.

 Since the United Nations (UN) initiative was launched in 1966, the International Day for the Elimination of Racial Discrimination has been a part of the global fight to end all forms of racism and racial discrimination.
 It commemorates the lives of 69 people who were killed in 1960 while participating in a peaceful demonstration against apartheid in Sharpeville, South Africa.

-ONA encourages members, their families and friends to join us in marking the International Day for the Elimination of Racial Discrimination.
+We encourage ONA members, their families and friends to join us in marking the International Day for the Elimination of Racial Discrimination.
 Now is the time to start preparing to attend an event in your community.

-Because public events allow us to demonstrate our unwavering commitment to human rights before large public audiences, ONA will coordinate and fund registration fees for Locals/Bargaining Units that plan to participate, and where there are more than 40 member participants, an appropriate float/vehicle.
-Also remember that locals can apply for political action monies under policy 26.11 to Vicki McKenna before the event.
-Contact your bargaining unit president or local coordinator for more information.
+Because parades and events allow us to demonstrate our unwavering commitment to human rights before large public audiences, ONA will coordinate and fund registration fees for Locals/Bargaining Units that plan to participate, and where there are more than 40 member participants, an appropriate float/vehicle.
+Also remember that Locals can apply for political action monies under Policy 26.11 to ONA First Vice-President Cathryn Hoy before the event.
+Contact your Bargaining Unit President or Local Coordinator for more information.

-If you or your Local will be celebrating the International Day for the Elimination of Racial Discrimination in your community, please let us know by emailing firstname.lastname@example.org.
-ONA will post the details here for other members.
-We also invite you to submit any photos from your event - be sure to include the names and Local number with your submission.
+If you or your Local will be participating in International Day for the Elimination of Racial Discrimination activities in your community, let us know by emailing firstname.lastname@example.org and we will post the details here for other ONA members.
+We also invite you to submit any photos from your event – be sure to include the names and Local number with your submission.

-ONA has prepared English and French versions of our International Day for the Elimination of Racial Discrimination poster.
-Click on the document name below and download the PDF of your choosing.
-Below you will find two versions of the poster: a generic poster (PDF) and one with a blank space at the bottom (Word), which Locals can customize with their own message and/or event details.
+We have prepared English and French versions of our International Day for the Elimination of Racial Discrimination poster.
+Below you will find two versions of the poster: a generic poster (PDF) and one with a blank space at the bottom (Word) which Locals can customize with their own message and/or event details.
 Click on the document name below and download the PDF or Word document of your choosing.

 We have also created this shareable image that you can download and post to your social media accounts.
-Show your support and spread the word about this important day!
+Show your support and spread the word!